wsaada19/versus/src/verse/basics/README.md

 > If we are on fire **and** we are hungry, first scream in panic then eat some lunch.

 `and` is another keyword which means that both conditions have to be true.
-If they aren't both true at the same time, then we don't perfom the code in that branch.
+If they aren't both true at the same time, then we don't perform the code in that branch.
 We also have another keyword: `or`.

 ```ruby
 IsOnFire : logic = false